 The company first introduced the MagSafe 1 technology in 2006 with its MacBook Pro.
 They released it in time with the launch of the first-ever mentioned series.
 We’ve only seen two versions of this charger so far, and this model pioneered them.

 The tip of the MagSafe 1 was in L-shape form.
 It wouldn’t take much of your desk space when you use it.
 Since it’s symmetrical, its sides are not confusing to locate.
-It came with a small LED which indicates the current charging status of your computer.
+It came with a small LED indicating your computer’s current charging status.

 This version is slimmer with pins that were assembled symmetrically.
 With this design, you can plug the charger on whichever side you choose without damaging it.